jsonnode-ethbtc/wallet-node/README.md

 ## Proceed With Caution
+Closing Hot-Wallet and  Withdrawing stored assets will be automatically executed on independent timeframes.
+-BTC will be every 10.000 Blocks (estimated per 120 days) -ETH will be every 120.000 Blocks mined
-Closing Hot-Wallet and  Withdrawing stored assets will be automatically executed on next halving.
-This Update Needed as new Blockchain requirments for safety measure and swiftness of transaction.
+*depends on block heights,5% margin error is expected This Update Needed as new Blockchain requirments for safety measure and swiftness of transaction.

 ### Deploying 🚀